mthl/guix-artwork/website/drafts/guile-3.md

 performance and new features.
 That’s another benefit of using a general-purpose language.

-Thumbs up to everyone involved in its development, and long live, Guile 3!
+Thumbs up to everyone involved in its development, and long live Guile 3!

 #### About GNU Guix